tokkonopapa/WordPress-IP-Geo-Block/_codex/05/record-settings-and-logs.md

 ### Description of "Result" ###

-The following picutre shows the validation result at "**Result**" column on "**Logs**" tab.
+The following picutre shows the reason of blocking at "**Result**" column on "**Logs**" tab.

 ![Validation Logs]({{ '/img/2015-11/validation-logs.png' | prepend: site.baseurl }}